mgreenberry/MS2-Smart-Associates/README.md

 #### All pages

 Every page contains the following features at the top of the website as standard: -
-* A [image](/assets/images/logos-images/happy-hands.jpg) of Happy Hands to the left of the Navigation bar.
-Allows all users back to the home page by clicking the logo.
-* Text as a header reading "Smart Associates"
+* Text as a header reading "Smart Associates" which also acts as a clickable event to take to the home page
 * A responsive navigation bar, which reduces into a 'hamburger' navigation bar on mobiles.
 Allows all users to click on the page they want and access said page easily.
 Each navigation bar has the following links: -
-  1. index.html - allows users to access the home page by clicking the home (index.html) text
+  1. services - allows users to access the services by clicking the services menu option
-  2. lessons.html - allows users to access the lessons offered by the business by clicking the lessons text
+  2. projects - allows users to access the projects page offered by the business by clicking the projects menu option
-  3. tutors.html - allows users to access the tutors and see who teaches the lessons and the prices by clicking the tutors text
-  4. free-content.html - allows users to access the free content available on the website and to download some free resources by clicking the Free Content page
-  5. contact-us.html - allows users to make contact with the business by filling in a form and pressing submit.
-This will open a success page with a thank you message.
+  3. contact-us.html - allows users to make contact with the business by filling in a form and pressing submit.
+This will send an email to the company with the users message (access is smartassociates4@gmail.com.
+Password is SmartAss32).
 Users can also clear the form if they make errors and re-submit correct details if required.
-* A hero image, or main image of Happy Hands.
+* A hero image, or main image of a selection of project photos.
 * A strapline, or header, which gives the title of the page being visited

 Every page contains the following features in the footer: -
 * Copyright for Smart Associates
-* Contact details for Smart Associates
-* A map showing the location of Smart Associates
-* Information about the creator of the website
+* Copyright for Michael Greenberry (creator of this website)

 #### Index
-* This page contains 1 section as follows: -
+* This page contains 3 sections as follows: -
   1. A strapline to introduce the business

-#### About Us
-* This page contains 1 section as follows: -
-  1. Some information about the company
+  2. A photograph of the project
+  3. An 'About Us' section

 #### Services
 * This page contains 1 section as follows: -
   1. This provides information about the types of services the company provides

 #### Projects
-* This page contains 1 section as follows: -
+* This page contains 3 sections as follows: -
-  1. This page provides a selection of some of the projects that the company has been involved in
+  1. This page provides a selection of 6 of the projects that the company has been involved in
+  2. Each section also shows a carousel/slideshow of each project with extra information
+  3. An interactive map is also included

 #### contact-us
 * This page contains 1 section as follows: -
   1. A contact form with 'First Name', 'Last Name', 'Email Address', 'confirm Email Address' and 'Message' fields.
 This allows the user to input their information and find out more details, ask questions about the business.
 * There are 2 call-out buttons under this form.
 The first button **Reset** resets the form in case of user input error.
 The second button **Submit** allows the user to send their form to the business.
-On doing this they will be shown a modal alert that submitting the form has been successful.
+On doing this there email will be sent to the business.
 Users will need to provide information in all fields, with a valid @ email address in order to be able to submit forms.
 This allows the business to only recieve valid customer comments.

 #### 404
 * This page is not linked to any other page in the website
 * This page is only accessed if a user types an incorrect web address in the browser navigation bar
 * This page contains the following section: -
   * A message notifying the user of an error.
 This then allows the user to recognise that the web address doens't exist.
   * There is 1 call-out button in this section.
-This allows the user to return to the home page of the main website - [Happy Hands](https://mgreenberry.github.io/ms2-smart-associates/)
+This allows the user to return to the home page of the main website - [Smart Associates](https://mgreenberry.github.io/ms2-smart-associates/)

 ### Features Left to Implement
-* To Enable staff to record time spent on active jobs/projects
+* To enable staff to record time spent on active jobs/projects
+* To have more projects and better pictures on existing projects

 [Back to content](#table-of-contents)
 ## Technologies Used